Counseling for Men

 I’m Will, a licensed professional counselor, and I work primarily with men who are carrying more than they let on.

-Many of the men I work with are used to handling things on their own — pushing through stress, staying quiet about what’s really going on, and trying to figure things out without help.
+Many of the men I work with are used to handling things on their own as they push through stress, and often stay quiet about their personal challenges, while trying to move forward without support.

 Why I Work with Men